bigdata2/stockexchange/README.md

-# stock exchange matching engin
+# stock exchange matching engine
 The input comes from stdin where each line will contain several columns The first column is the order type:
 1. BUY